DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-03-27-creating-a-second-sandbox-environment.md

 ### Continuous integration

 We set up continuous integration to deploy changes that address issues found during testing.
-This provides a fast feedback loop with HEI providers and allows quicker identification and resolution of problems.
+This provides a fast feedback loop with HEI providers, enabling quicker identification and resolution of problems.

 ### Database reset workflow

-We established a database restore and reset workflow.
+We established a database restore-and-reset workflow.
 This allows providers to reset their test data and repeat testing as needed.

 ## What we tested